Get Matched With Online Colleges

 **Salary info provided by PayScale

 The field of dentistry has an excellent career outlook.
-The Bureau of Labor Statistics (BLS) projects a robust growth of 19% per year through 2026, which is far above the national average for all occupations.
-Much of this growth is due to the aging baby boomer generation as well as continuing research that correlates good oral health to overall good health of the individual.
-Likewise, growth in the specialties will be the same or higher as new technology is introduced and recent advances such as the use of implants become more affordable to the general public.
+The Bureau of Labor Statistics (BLS) projects a robust growth of 5% per year from 2023-33, which is about as fast as average for all occupations.
+Much of this growth is due to the aging baby boomer generation and continuing research that correlates good oral health to overall good health of the individual.
+Likewise, growth in specialties may be the same or higher as new technology is introduced and recent advances, such as the use of implants, become more affordable to the general public.

-Because a dentist relies on repeat business from their patients it may take several years to build a clientele.
-This, and the high equipment overhead, are the key factors determining whether a dentist is employed by another, enters a partnership, or opens their own practice.
-As a dentist gains experience and patients their annual salary will grow to reflect their base.
+Because a dentist relies on repeat business from their patients, it may take several years to build a clientele.
+This, and the high equipment overhead, are the key factors in dentists deciding to find employmeny from another, enter a partnership, or open their own practice.
+As a dentist gains experience and patients, their annual salary will grow to reflect their base.

 Search Online Programs